LEQEMBI: A New Hope for Alzheimer’s Disease Patients

 As the prevalence of Alzheimer’s disease continues to rise, there is a pressing need for effective treatments and interventions.
 Numerous companies are actively engaged in research and development efforts to combat Alzheimer’s disease, focusing on various approaches and therapeutic strategies.

 NE3107 is being developed by BioVie’s, is an oral, small molecule, blood-brain permeable, anti-inflammatory, insulin sensitizer that binds to extracellular signal-regulated kinase (ERK) and selectively inhibits inflammation.
 NE3107 is believed to inhibit extracellular ERK/NFkB activation and TNF production stimulated by inflammatory mediators, such as lipopolysaccharides and Inhibits of NFkB activation and TNF production.
-The drug is also being developed by BioVie for treating Parkinson’s disease, multiple myeloma, and prostate cancer.
+BioVie is also developing the drug for treating Parkinson’s disease, multiple myeloma, and prostate cancer.
 The company is currently conducting Phase III trials for the treatment of mild to moderate Alzheimer’s disease.

-Semaglutide (NN6535), being developed by Novo Nordisk is a long-acting glucagon-like peptide-1 receptor agonist (GLP-1 RA) for the once-daily treatment of Alzheimer’s disease.
+Semaglutide (NN6535), being developed by Novo Nordisk, is a long-acting glucagon-like peptide-1 receptor agonist (GLP-1 RA) for the once-daily treatment of Alzheimer’s disease.
 GLP‐1 is an established neurotransmitter, and receptors for GLP‐1 are expressed in numerous brain regions, including the striatum, nucleus accumbens, and hippocampus.
-Additionally, oral semaglutide is marketed as RYBELSUS (7 mg and 14 mg) and is approved as an adjunct to diet and exercise to improve glycaemic control in adults with type 2 diabetes in the US, EU, and Japan.
+Additionally, oral semaglutide is marketed as RYBELSUS (7 mg and 14 mg).
+It is approved as an adjunct to diet and exercise to improve glycaemic control in adults with type 2 diabetes in the US, EU, and Japan.
 The drug is being investigated in two Phase III trials in subjects with early Alzheimer’s disease.
+On October 24, 2024, a real-world study published in Alzheimer’s and Dementia found that semaglutide is associated with a 40% to 70% reduction in the risk of Alzheimer’s diagnosis among patients with type 2 diabetes.
+This follows a July study based on health records from 100 million patients, which also linked the drug to a lower risk of dementia and other neurological disorders.

 E2814, being developed by Eisai is a humanized, high-affinity monoclonal IgG1 antibody that recognizes the anti-microtubule binding region (MTBR) tau drug.
 The antibody binds to extracellular tau, prevents cell-to-cell propagation of pathogenic species, and mediates clearance by microglia.
 E2814 is designed to prevent the spreading of tau seeds within the brains of affected individuals.
 The Dominantly Inherited Alzheimer Network Trials Unit (DIAN-TU) has selected E2814 as the first investigational medicine among anti-tau drugs for their DIAN-TU tau study, and Phase Ib/II study and Phase II/III Tau NexGen study for dominantly inherited Alzheimer’s disease are underway.

 Remternetug (LY3372993), developed by Eli Lilly and Company is a monoclonal antibody being studied to treat early Alzheimer’s disease.
 It is being investigated to administer through IV/SC route and targets N3pG beta-amyloid (amyloid precursor protein).
 Remternetug is an antibody protein designed to target toxic amyloid plaques linked to the onset of Alzheimer’s disease.
-The drug has completed a Phase I trial and is being investigated in other Phase I and III studies to treat early Alzheimer’s disease.
+In October 2024, the Phase III TRAILRUNNER-ALZ3 study was launched to assess Remternetug as a potential breakthrough in treating Alzheimer’s disease.
+The trial plans to enroll 1,200 participants with early-stage Alzheimer’s, administering either subcutaneous injections of Remternetug or a placebo for 18 months, followed by a blinded observation phase.

 Promising Future Outlook of Alzheimer’s Disease Treatment